csjiet/keybinds-shortcuts-environment-setups/python_virtual_environment.md

 	- $`conda deactivate`

 ## 2b.
 (Create and install new kernel into system)
+- Check ipython kernels installed: `jupyter kernelspec list` (so that you don't create too many ipykernels)
 > $`python -m ipykernel install --user --name=<kernel-name>`
 > - If you create virtual enviroment into default shared location using `-n`
 >